For RIAs & Portfolio Teams — Transition Path Analysis

 What the evaluation addresses

-The analysis is structured to answer four practical questions about a specific concentrated-position case — before any trades are placed.
+The concentrated position analysis RIA workflow is structured to answer four practical questions about a specific concentrated-position case — before any trades are placed.

 Can the same gains budget be met with fewer sell tickets?